yandex-cloud/docs/en/api-design-guide/concepts/resources-identification.md

 # Resource identification

-Each resource in an API has its own unique ID.
+Each resource in the Yandex.Cloud API has its own unique ID.
 IDs are generated on the service side.
 An ID is a string consisting of Latin letters and numbers.

 IDs should be passed in API requests when accessing resources.

-Sample gRPC description of the `Get` method used to get a disk:
+Sample gRPC description of the [Get](https://github.com/yandex-cloud/cloudapi/blob/master/yandex/cloud/compute/v1/disk_service.proto) method for getting a disk:

 ```protobuf
  rpc Get (GetDiskRequest) returns (Disk) {